yulii/rescue-dog/README.md

       rescue_associate :ServerError  ,with: 500

 ### Associated with the exceptions
-Call the response method when raise an exception
+Call the response method when raise an exception.

 #### for ActiveRecord
     rescue_associate ActiveRecord::RecordNotFound ,with: 404
 #### for Mongoid
     rescue_associate Mongoid::Errors::DocumentNotFound, BSON::InvalidObjectId, with: 404

 ## Contributing